 Accurately and fairly pricing a policy is key to an insurer's livelihood.
 If a policy is priced too high, a shopper isn't likely to buy it and become a customer.
 If it's priced too low, the insurer risks its financial stability in the event of a claim.
 Finding the magic middle ground is a priority for most insurers.

 If you're ready to shop, you can start your car insurance quote anytime or give us a call at 1-800-ESURANCE (1-800-378-7262).
-We'll walk you through your options and help you find a policy that fits.
+We'll walk you through your options and help you find a policy that feels right for you.

 Car insurance discounts

 Qualifying for discounts is a great way to bring your premium down.
-Find out about some of the discounts we offer here.
+Read more about some of the discounts we offer.

 Esurance Coverage Counselor®

-Spend a few minutes with our handy online counselor for a personalized policy recommendation.
+Spend a few minutes with our handy online counselor for customized coverage options.

 More about car insurance